surface-ui/surface/README.md

 At compile time, Surface translates components defined in an extended HTML-like syntax into regular Phoenix templates.
-It also translates standard HTML nodes allowing us to extend their behaviour adding new features like syntatic sugar on attributes definition, directives, scoped styles, validation and more.
+It also translates standard HTML nodes allowing us to extend their behaviour adding new features like syntatic sugar on attributes definition, directives, static validation and more.

 In order to have your code translated, you need to use the `~H` sigil when defining your templates.